whodaniel/fuse-theia-ide/packages/theia-ai-agent/README.md

 # @fuse/theia-ai-agent

-Advanced AI Agent system for Theia IDE with memory, flow orchestration, and code analysis.
+Advanced AI Agent system for SkIDEancer with memory, flow orchestration, and code analysis.

-**Ported from SkIDEancer's Windsurf-inspired AI platform.**
+**Core AI Agent Package for The New Fuse Cloud IDE.**

 ## Features